-The TPS5420 is designed to operate using an external catch diode between PH and GND.
-The selected diode must meet the absolute maximum ratings for the application: reverse voltage must be higher than the maximum voltage at the PH pin, which is VINMAX + 0.5 V. Peak current must be greater than IOUTMAX plus one-half the peak-to-peak inductor current.
+The TPS5430 is designed to operate using an external catch diode between PH and GND.
+The selected diode must meet the absolute maximum ratings for the application: reverse voltage must be higher than the maximum voltage at the PH pin, which is $V{IN(MAX)} + 0.5$ V. Peak current must be greater than $I{OUT(MAX)}$ plus one-half the peak to peak inductor current.
 Forward voltage drop should be small for higher efficiencies.
-It is important to note that the catch diode conduction time is typically longer than the high-side FET on time; therefore, the diode parameters improve the overall efficiency.
+It is important to note that the catch diode conduction time is typically longer than the high-side FET on time, so attention paid to diode parameters can make a marked improvement in overall efficiency.
 Additionally, check that the device chosen is capable of dissipating the power losses.
-For this design, a Diodes, Inc. B340A is chosen, with a reverse voltage of 40 V, forward current of 3 A, and a forward voltage drop of 0.5 V.
+For this design, a Diodes, Inc. B340A is chosen, with a reverse voltage of 40 V, forward current of 3 A, and forward voltage drop of 0.5 V.